Up to 60% off sofas & mattresses — limited‑time deals.

 Tegeniss 12-Inch Memory Foam Hybrid (Plush, Euro Top)

-This was the one Mia gravitated to immediately—she could settle her shoulder without that sharp pressure point she gets on firmer tops.
-For me, the plushness showed up when I read in bed: my hips sank a touch deeper, and I had to adjust my pillow height to keep my neck neutral.
-Jenna and Ethan loved the way it quieted movement; when Ethan turned, it felt more like the surface absorbed it rather than pushing it across.
-Marcus, though, hit the limit—on his stomach, he could feel the top layers letting his hips drift lower than he prefers, which is exactly where he starts waking up warm and stiff.
+Mia was drawn to this one right away because her shoulder could settle without that sharper pressure she gets on firmer tops.
+I noticed the softness most when I read in bed: my hips dropped a little deeper, and I had to adjust pillow height to keep my neck neutral.
+Jenna and Ethan loved how quickly it soaked up movement, so a turn or repositioning did not travel very far.
+Marcus hit the limit sooner.
+On his stomach, the top layers let his hips drift lower than he likes, which is where he usually starts to wake up warm and stiff.

 What we liked: